modrzejewski/beyond-rpa/README.md

 ```
 ./build.py -np 4 ifort-I64
 ```
-The set of compiler flags, here it is set to `ifort-I64`, should correspond to one of the subdirectories in `./src/CompilerFlags`.
-Choose a set appropriate for your system among the available sets or make your own.
+The compiler flags, here it is `ifort-I64`, should correspond to one of the subdirectories in `./src/CompilerFlags`.
+Choose a set appropriate for your system among the available sets of flags or make your own.
 You simply need to create your own subdirectory and add the command lines in the `compiler` and `linker` text files.